 I have found through the years, it is important to look for JCAHO, which is the Joint Commission on Accreditation of Healthcare Organizations.
 They recently just changed their name to just The Joint Commission.
 They have accredited over 21,000 healthcare organizations to ensure the highest quality of care standards.
 Another is CARF known as the Commission on Accreditation of Rehabilitation Facilities.
-These two are currently the reputable organizations holding facilities accountable in the services provided, this does not guarantee the rehab treatment center will provide quality care, but reevaluates the drug rehab standards are compliant.
+These two are currently the reputable organizations holding facilities accountable in the services provided, this does not guarantee the rehab treatment center will provide quality care, but evaluates the drug rehab standards are compliant.

 - Medical Stabilization Unit or Medical Detoxification

-With the heavy arise for heroin addicted patients or alcoholics, it is necessary to arrange medical stabilization.
+With the heavy arise for heroin-addicted patients or alcoholics, it is necessary to arrange medical stabilization.
 When looking at a drug addiction treatment provider, it is important to ask if they have a medical detox program.
 You can ask about their medical detox protocol and what medication will be used for stabilization.
 You also want to find out how long is the length of stay in detox will be.
 If the program does not have medical detoxification unit, then what is their approach or affiliates they use to ensure you will be medically stabilized.